Why you need to be indistractable, a practical book to help you get there

 Nir goes on to use Mindfulness type techniques to help raise your self-awareness around that trigger event (discomfort).
 Learning to not resist (or judge) your urges but observe them & let them pass.
 Together with reimagining your trigger, desired task & temperament in ways that serve you better.

-If that wounds worthy of hippy, don’t be put off.
+If that sounds worthy, or hippy, don’t be put off.
 This part is full of practical tips & techniques to try.
 Plus there is growing psychological research as to the effectiveness of this approach to addressing your distraction addiction.

 Make time for traction